giantswarm/fmt/javascript/general_style_guide.md

 - Prevent undesired behaviors such as flashing in components
 - Tell Happa exactly what views it can render in which moments

 We can now have a parent view for example that waits for a specific flag to be set to `false` (most of the times an API call) and a child view that waits for another flag, so the we can improve the time to first render.
-For example:
+For example, `Layout` will render when `CLUSTERS_LIST` flag is set to `false`:

 ```javascript
 class Layout extends React.Component {